 Fighting hackers isn’t an easy job, but someone’s got to do it.
-Thankfully at Inductive Automation, we’ve got Cyber Security Risk Officer Jason Waits on the case.
+Thankfully at Inductive Automation, we’ve got Director of IT/Cyber Security Jason Waits on the case.
 Not only is he an invaluable member of IA’s staff, but he’s also one of a handful of winners of the 2017 US Cyber Challenge, receiving a commendation from the White House for his work.

 His colleagues are equally big supporters.
 Dominic from IT said, “I’ve learned so much of what I know about IT from Jason.
 He’s an excellent teacher and he makes time to talk and ask questions.
 I’ve considered him a mentor throughout my time here, and he goes above and beyond to connect and support others.”